 Dr Emma Vines

-Dr Emma Vines has worked across a number of NHS, independent and private sector services, including specialist Child and Adolescent Mental Health Services and Adult Community Mental Health Teams.
-Emma has experience working with adults, children, couples and families experiencing a wide variety of challenges.
+Emma is a Clinical Psychologist registered with the UK Health and Care Professionals Council.
+She has worked across a number of NHS, independent and private sector services, including specialist Child and Adolescent Mental Health Services (CAMHS) and Adult Community Mental Health Teams in the UK.
+Emma is also licensed to practice in the state of Virginia (United States), where she worked for a year with children, young people and adults at a private practice in the Washington, D.C. area.

 Areas of Specialist Experience